KajanSiva/Knowledge/DevOps/Docker/cheatsheet.md

 - `-d` : detach and run in the background
 - `-p` : attach port of the Docker container into a port of the host
 - `-e` : Set environment variables
+- `--mount` : Attach a filesystem mount to the container

+By default, volumes are persisted.
+But we can define non persisted volums with the tmpfs type.
+Useful to run test containers : https://docs.docker.com/storage/tmpfs/

 ---